alsosprachben/mnvkd/README.md

 3. the poll events populated from the events of the blocked processes, and
 4. The poll event index to copy returning events back to blocked processes.

-To improve isolation, when a process is executing, its change in membership of the kernel run queue and blocked queue is held locally until after execution, then the state is flushed outside execution scope.
-Manipulating the queues involves manipulating list links on other processes, and only the kernel can manipulate other processes.
+To improve isolation, when a process is executing, its change in membership of the kernel run queue and blocked queue is held locally in `struct vk_proc_local` until after execution, then the state is flushed outside execution scope to `struct vk_proc` members with head in `struct vk_kern`.
+Manipulating the queues involves manipulating list links on other processes, and only the kernel can manipulate other processes, so the linked-list is global, while mere boolean flags are held locally.
+This way, the micro-heaps only contain local references.

 ### Services